Trinity College, Kandy: History

 The board's first appointment was C. E. Simithraaratchy, the first old boy and Ceylonese-born principal, who ran the school from 1941 until 1951, including the Second World War years.
 His successor was Norman Sydney Walter, from 1952 to 1957.
 Walter returned to England and later became the headmaster of Loughborough Grammar School.
 The responsibility for the school was then passed onto Cedric James Oorloff (formerly the principal of Wesley College, Colombo) between 1957 and 1968.
 In 1968 E. Lionel Fernando became the second former student to be appointed as the school's principal.
 His tenure ran for nine years, until 1977.
 At which time W. G. Wickremasinghe (the principal of Carey College, Colombo) was appointed as principal of the school.
 He was followed by Lt.
 Col. Leonard M. De Alwis in 1988 who was responsible for the Pallekele Rugby Stadium.
 He administered the school until 1998 and resigned to take on the role as the inaugural principal of Springfield College, Kandy.
 De Alwis was succeeded by Warren Ranjithan Breckenridge.
 Breckenridge was a former student at Trinity and a professor of zoology at Peradeniya University, a post he held until 1998 when he was appointed the principal of Trinity.
 Following Breckenridge's retirement the college in 2003 appointed Roderick Gilbert as the school's principal.
 Gilbert, an Indian-born Englishman, who was previously the principal at the Hebron School in Ootacamund, India.
 Brig.
 Udaya Aryaratne was the principal from 2008 to 2015 and was succeeded by former vice principal Colin B. Ratnayake, as the acting principal until the appointment of Andrew Fowler-Watt in 2016.

+Rev. Fr.
+Araliya Jayasundara OSB assumed the role of principal, succeeding Andrew Fowler-Watt, effective from 1 October 2020.